Mishalzeera/the-money-manager/README.md

 ### Meeting With Mentor

-At this point the author met with his mentor, who gave some good feedback, and some ideas how to streamline the application.
+At this point I met with my mentor, who gave some good feedback, and some ideas how to streamline the application.
 This includes writing back-end form validation, using better .update() methodology, as well as lots of other smaller tips.
 Too many to mention, but all will be done before the styling.

 ### The Update Method

-The author took many naive routes to accomplish some basic actions.
+I took many naive routes to accomplish some basic actions.
 One of which was using update_one repetitively to change the same database colletion.
 This was also a good exercise in going through the code from a birdseye view.
 Code at this length does seem to be a lot harder to read and get through than